Before you visit, contact the library you plan to visit to ensure that staff will be available during that time.

 You can designate a proxy borrower to borrow books on your behalf.
 Your proxy borrower will need to provide your library/Student Card, a piece of his/her government issued ID, and a letter of authorization from you.

 Students, staff, and faculty are encouraged to arrange a tour of their home library to familiarize themselves with its layout and emergency procedure.
-This is for safety in case of an emergency in the library building, especially if you have mobility concerns.
+The Libraries want to ensure safety in case of an emergency in the library building, especially if you have mobility concerns.
 Please feel free to contact us to arrange a tour.

 Contact us: LibraryAccessibility@Umanitoba.ca.